The Best Coolers of 2023: Staff Picks

 Find quick recommendations below or scroll down for in-depth reviews.

-Sometimes a little goes a long way, and that’s the case with the Pack-Away 12 from REI Co-op, a tidy solution for keeping small parties on short outings fed and hydrated (think: paddleboarding, soccer games, hammocking).
-This 17-liter, soft-sided cooler chills 12 cans for up to 32 hours (or, as one co-op member observed, “Six cans and a lunch at the beach!”) in a carrier resembling a lunchbox.
+Sometimes a little goes a long way, and that's the case with the Pack-Away 12 from REI Co-op, a tidy solution for keeping small parties on short outings fed and hydrated (think: paddleboarding, soccer games, hammocking).
+This 17-liter, soft-sided cooler resembling a lunchbox chills 12 cans for up to 32 hours (or, as one co-op customer-reviewer observed, "Six cans and a lunch at the beach!").
 With two oversize handles and a padded, adjustable shoulder strap, the Pack-Away 12 masquerades as a tote bag.
 But, if space is of the essence, basic toggles on either side convert it into a cube for easier baggage Tetris.
-Bonus: The soft-sided design and toggles also allow you to pack the cooler flat when empty, making it super easy to stash when not in use.
+Bonus: The soft-sided design and toggles also allow you to store the cooler flat when empty, making it super easy to stash when not in use.
 Buy here.

-The roll-top design takes a little practice to get the hang of (it functions like a dry bag with a valve), but it does a great job keeping heat out, as one co-op member observed after traveling to Mexico and Aruba with the cooler.
-“The valve bladder allows you to press the bag flat for ease of storage when traveling, and the material cleans up like a breeze,” they wrote.
+Getting the hang of its roll-top design takes a little practice (it functions like a dry bag with a valve), but it does a great job keeping heat out, as one co-op customer-reviewer observed after traveling to Mexico and Aruba with the cooler.
+"The valve bladder allows you to press the bag flat for ease of storage when traveling, and the material cleans up like a breeze," they wrote.
 Also nice: A more rigid panel on the bottom helps the cooler stand upright when on the ground.
 Buy here.

 Shop All Coolers